Gray Hill, Monmouthshire

-Gray Hill (Mynydd Llwyd) is a hill immediately to the north of the village of Llanvair Discoed, Monmouthshire, South Wales, rising to 896 ft above sea level.
+Gray Hill (Mynydd Llwyd) is a hill approximately 2 miles north of the village of Llanvair Discoed, Monmouthshire, South Wales, rising to 896 ft above sea level.

 Location

 Gray Hill is on the eastern side of Wentwood Reservoir opposite Mynydd Alltir Fach which sits on the western side of the reservoir.
 Wentwood rises behind these two hills.
 The nearest large village or town is Caerwent.
 The summit of the hill has views over the Caldicot Levels and Severn estuary, as well as inland.

 Geology

 Geologically the hill forms a detached part of a longer north and west-facing sandstone scarp which runs roughly northeast through Monmouthshire from Llandevaud to the Wye valley south of Monmouth.
 Gray Hill is formed from various sandstones of the Old Red Sandstone (or 'ORS') which were laid down during the Devonian period.
 The northern and western slopes and the lower southern slopes are formed by the lower ORS Brownstones Formation.
 Unconformably overlying these rocks are the upper ORS Quartz Conglomerates which are pebbly in nature, themselves overlain by the sandstones of the Tintern Sandstone Group.
 Each of these layers is tilted to the south.